Club Shoot and Hunt Guidelines

 We usually wrap up the clays events in October with a chili dinner.
 Fall colors are a part of the tradition.
 A great day in the "north" woods!

 When November arrives bird hunting begins!
 We will start with a BANG at the first annual Reel Women-Reel Men Tower Shoot!
-The November date is still pending at Royal Flush.
+The date is set for November 18 at Royal Flush.

 Please join us as we begin another shooting and hunting season.
 The stories and the times we share grow more precious with age.
 I look back with a smile and ahead with the hope that these times can go on and on.
 I truly look forward to seeing you this year In The Field!